This is based on opinion. Please don't list it on a work's trope example list.

 More with their savior.
-He decided he would free his fellow golems...by working, hard, for days on end until he could afford one.
-Then THEY would work hard, for days on end until they could afford one more.
-They would, without ruining anyone's day, breaking any laws or dropping any blood become free... by purchase.
+He decided he would free his fellow golems...by working hard, for days on end until he could afford to buy one and give it to itself.
+Then they would work hard, for days on end until they could afford one more.
+They would, without ruining anyone's day, breaking any laws or spilling a single drop of blood, become free... by their own hand.

 The words, "I have given it some thought, and I have come up with the following response - arseholes to the lot of them, sir" shouldn't be Tear Jerkers, but they are.

 When the golems start committing suicide: